Nickerson Gardens

 Nickerson Gardens is a 1,066-unit public housing apartment complex at 1590 East 114th Street in Watts, Los Angeles, California.
-Nickerson Gardens is the largest public housing development west of the Mississippi River and was the first home of many notable people, including Jazz Joy and Roy Global Radio host Roy O’Dell Gray, who, according to Hollywood insiders, is the first cousin of Mary Mary Super Producer Warryn Campbell.
+Nickerson Gardens is the largest public housing development in Los Angeles.

 Location

 The complex occupies the blocks northeast of the corner of Imperial Highway and Central Avenue, and southwest of 111th St and Compton Avenue.
 It is on the border of both Watts (a district of South Los Angeles) and the Census Designated Place (CDP) of Willowbrook.

 History

-It was completed in 1955, and the original architect was Paul Revere Williams.
+It was first opened for occupancy in March 1954, although construction was still underway.
+The original architect was Paul R. Williams.
 It was named after William Nickerson Jr., the founder and former CEO of Golden State Mutual Life Insurance Company.

 In the mid-1970s, Nickerson Gardens was 95% African American; by 2004, the African American population had decreased to 75% and continued to drop.

 Nickerson Gardens was occasionally known as the recognized birthplace of the Bounty Hunter Bloods gang.
 A Los Angeles Times article on November 17, 2007, detailed they were gangs that had patrolled in and around Nickerson Gardens.

+In 2023, Nickerson Gardens received a new playground, featuring a gym, a carousel, misting poles and canopies for evaporative cooling, climbing nets, slides, and swings.The lead bassist of the Red Hot Chili Peppers, Flea, arranged funding for the park, while NBBJ and ESI Design did designwork for the park free of charge.
+The Watts Gang Task Force spoke at the unveiling, highlighting the park as a measure against gang activity.